Lim Ulrich sequences and Lech's conjecture: Main result for graded rings

-Now we state and prove our main result on weakly lim Ulrich sequence.
+Now we state and prove our main result on weakly lim Ulrich sequences.
+Recall that a field $k$ of positive characteristic $p>0$ is called {\it $F$-finite} if $[k^{1/p}:k]<\infty$.

-\begin{theorem} Let $(R,\m)$ be a standard graded domain over an infinite $F$-finite field $k$ of characteristic $p>0$ (localized at the homogeneous maximal ideal).
-Then $R$ admits a weakly lim Ulrich sequence. \end{theorem} \begin{proof} Let $\dim R=d$.
-We will assume $d\geq 2$ to avoid some tautology in the construction (if $d=1$, then it is easy to see that $\m^N$ is a Ulrich module for $N\gg0$ so $R$ trivially admits a weakly lim Ulrich sequence).
-Since $R$ is standard graded and $k$ is infinite, there exists homogeneous degree one elements $z_1,\dots,z_d$ of $R$ that forms a minimal reduction of $\m$.
+\begin{theorem} Let $(R,\m)$ be a standard graded domain over an infinite $F$-finite field $k$ of characteristic $p>0$ localized at the homogeneous maximal ideal.
+Then $R$ admits a weakly lim Ulrich sequence. \end{theorem} \begin{proof} Let $d=\dim R$.
+If $d=0$ then $R$ is a field, so $R$ is an Ulrich module.
+When $d=1$ it is easy to see that $\m^N$ is an Ulrich module for $N\gg0$.
+In the rest of the proof we will assume $d\geq 2$.

+Since $R$ is standard graded and $k$ is infinite, there exists homogeneous degree one elements $z_1,\dots,z_d$ of $R$ that form a minimal reduction of $\m$.
 We identify the subring $A:=k[z_1,\dots,z_d]$ with the ring $A_{d-1}$ as in \autoref{setting}.
 Thus we have a sequence of finitely generated modules $\{W_q^{d-1}\}$ over $A$ where $q=p^e$.
 We will show that the following sequence:

 is a weakly lim Ulrich sequence over $R$.